smenjas/software-engineering-notes/the-joy-of-unix.md

 service.

 The whole proposition with Linux is that nobody can control the operating system.
-Some invisible hand controls it; a community controls it.
+Some invisible hand controls it a community controls it.
 Any individual company can't affect where it goes.
 How is everybody going to use this in a sense?
 The Linux companies are hobbled by it because if you say they can add value, then I say it's going to fragment Linux.